kq1231/timely/tasks.md

     - Create class "Repetition".
     - Complete the getNextOccurenceDateTime function. -D
 - Engineer the common atoms, molecules and organisms of the app. -D
-- The common service should NOT extend anything.
-Services shouldn't extend repositories.
-- Remove FilterMixin from Tab 2.
-Shift the function to Tab2Model.
-- Tab 3 and 4 should have a service which their controllers can use.
-- It is the job of the DATA layer to communicate with the external world.
-Hence, it is not wise to allow any controller to perform such logic.
-Services should handle such complex logic for reusability.
-    - The service should decide whether to write or to edit any model.
 - Create local variables in tab 8's output screen to store the filter options.
 Don't create unnecessary providers. -D
-- All providers and controllers should be `AutoDispose`able.

 ---